sayantan0307/HeartRateDeterminationUsingArduino/README.md

 1. Arduino UNO
 2. Pulse Heart Rate Sensor

 First download and open the PPG_Data_Collection.pptx file.
 Follow the instructions as given in the file.
+The Arduino code is available in the file PPG_Data.ino.
+It's a simple code and can be written directly too.